provencher/MRTK-StandardShader/README.md

 This repo is a mirror of the bare minimum extracted components to fully utilize the MRTK Standard Shader without needing to include all of MRTK.

+**Tested setup:** Unity 2019.4 LTS, though it should work with older or newer versions.

 # MixedRealityToolkit/Standard shader

 The MixedRealityToolkit/Standard shader is a collection of shading techniques for mimicking [**Microsoft's Fluent Design System**](https://fluent.microsoft.com/) within Unity 3D.